 Fashion Companies Show Support for Recent Protests

-Many fashion brands and retailers have made shows of support to groups such as Black Lives Matter, and have encouraged a national conversation on race and police brutality recently.
-They come during week of unrest in American cities, and in the aftermath of the murder of an unarmed black man, George Floyd, by an officer of the Minneapolis police force, who has since been fired and charged with third-degree murder.
+Many fashion brands and retailers have made shows of support to groups such as Black Lives Matter and have encouraged a national conversation on race and police brutality recently.
+They come during week of unrest in American cities and in the aftermath of the murder of an unarmed black man, George Floyd, by an officer of the Minneapolis police force, who has since been fired and charged with second-degree murder.

 Nordstrom Inc. posted a letter May 31, which was signed the retailer’s co-presidents Pete Nordstrom and Erik Nordstrom.
 The Nordstrom brothers wrote “Like so many of you, we have been deeply saddened and angered by recent events in our country.
 The senseless deaths of George Floyd, Breonna Taylor, Ahmaud Arbery and too many others reflect the deeply ingrained racial prejudice and injustice that still exists in our communities today.”